SAP/luigi/docs/navigation-configuration.md

 ### Navigation parameters

 - **nodeAccessibilityResolver** allows you to define a permission checker function that gets executed on every Node.
-If it returns false, the Node and it's children are removed from the navigation structure.
-You may want to add custom values to Nodes to receive it in the **nodeAccessibilityResolver** function.
-See [angular sampleconfig.js](../core/examples/luigi-sample-angular/src/assets/sampleconfig.js) for our constraints example.
+If it returns `false`, Luigi removes the Node and its children from the navigation structure.
+**nodeAccessibilityResolver** receives all values defined in the Node configuration.
+See [angular sampleconfig.js](../core/examples/luigi-sample-angular/src/assets/sampleconfig.js) for the **constraints** example.

 ## Nodes